What Is SLP Enhanced Search?

 Hide Search Form

-Two new attributes, hide_search_form, initial_results_returned, and allow_addy_in_url, give you more control over the locator interface on a per-page basis.
+Multiple new short code attributes give you more control over the locator interface on a per-page basis:

 Change the label text on more than just the Address and Radius search form entries.
 Change the text on the Find Button, Name entry box, City/State/Country selectors, and the first “any” entry on the City/State/Country drop down selectors.